 Acme Truck Line

 Acme trucking comp has over 2,900 trucks and handles operations in seven states.
-They haul more than 9,000 truckloads of freight weekly, so you can ensure you have a stable job.
+They haul more than 9,000 freight truckloads weekly, so you can ensure a stable truck driving job.
 Acme has an excellent reputation for always paying workers on time, so if you haul for one week, you can expect to get paid the next.
-The company also offers its drivers cash advances, fuel cards, and affordable physical or bobtail damage insurance.
+The company also offers its drivers cash advances, fuel cards, and affordable physical or bobtail damage insurance

 J. B. Hunt

 J.B.
 Hunt has been in the trucking industry since 1961, specializing in semi-trailer trucks that ship throughout the US, Canada, and Mexico.
-They boast a massive fleet of 53-foot trucks, and partner with numerous major rail providers, making them a lucrative company to drive for if home time is essential for you.
+They boast a massive fleet of 53-foot trucks, and partner with numerous major rail providers, making one of the best companies to drive for if home time is essential for you.
 Besides that, they offer competitive wages and benefits.

 GP Transco